 In some instances, a person may argue that they took control of the vehicle to prevent harm or for reasons of personal safety.
 For example, if they moved the car a short distance to remove it from an unsafe situation, they could claim they were not intending to operate the vehicle in a manner consistent with typical DWI cases.

-Texas Statutes Section 49.04 specifies that the DWI offense must occur in a “public place.”
+Texas law says that the DWI offense must occur in a “public place.”
 Therefore, if the individual was on private property, they may have a defense against DWI charges.
 This angle is particularly relevant if the person was in “actual physical control” but not in a location accessible to the public.

 Involuntary Intoxication

-The term “intoxicated” is clearly defined in Texas Statutes Section 49.01.
-However, there may be cases where the intoxication was involuntary, such as someone unknowingly consuming a spiked drink.
-In these rare cases, the defense could argue that the individual was not intentionally intoxicated, and therefore should not be held liable for a DWI offense.
+There may be cases where the intoxication was involuntary, such as someone unknowingly consuming a spiked drink.
+In these rare cases, the defense could argue that the individual was not intentionally intoxicated.

 Issues With Alcohol Concentration Measurement